Laruxo/chat-nodejs/readme.md

 For learning purposes only.

-It is intended to start from ajax example and work up to express app.
+It is intended to start from "start" branch.
+Use master branch only for reference.

+For best overview it is recommended to complete ajax example first, then websockets and finally express.

 ### Requirements